ArNeo-VR/EDVA/Commands/README.md

 ## ED 3.7 [Apps-Plugins]
 ~~## ED 3.7 [Camera]~~
 ## EDVA - Commands - ED 3.7 [Elite MainMenu]
 **Continue [solo, open, arena, training]** : Activates the action and goes to the menus and activates.
-- require that the cursor is set at the "Conintue" button of the main menu.
+~~require that the cursor is set at the "Conintue" button of the main menu.~~ **Center** : Centers mousecursor, stops ship from turning.

-**Center** : Centers mousecursor, stops ship from turning.
+**Elite Menu** : Goes to the in game menu.

-**Elite Audio [;Sound Effects; Music; Voice; Ship; Ships Voice; Playlist; Playlist; Galnet]** : Goes to Elite Settings Audio **Elite Grahpics [Display, Quality, 3D]** : Goes to Elite Settings Grapics and expands the settings.
+**Elite Audio [;Sound Effects; Music; Voice; Ship; Ships Voice; Playlist; Playlist; Galnet]** : Goes to Elite Settings Audio
-Elite Menu: Goes to the in game menu.
+**Elite Grahpics [Display, Quality, 3D]** : Goes to Elite Settings Grapics and expands the settings.

-Exit to Elite menu: Exits to the game main menu.
+**Exit to Elite menu** : Exits to the game main menu.
-Exit to Desktop, Quit Elite Dangerous: Exit and closes the game.
+**Exit to Desktop, Quit Elite Dangerous** : Exit and closes the game.

-Reset Rift
+**Reset Rift** : Resets HMD/Rift headset position.
-Reset Headlook
+**Reset Headlook** : Resets headlook mode to center.

 ## ED 3.7 [Help Find-Websites]
-Open [Coriolis, EDDB, EDSM, Elite-Forum,Reddit,Store,Support , Engineers, Fuelrats, Galnet, Inara, Ivona, Malics profile, Material trader, Material trader, Neutron plotter, Permits, Road to riches, Thargoid structures, Voiceattack, Twitch status, Sector map, Shipyard, List of Rares]
+**Open [Coriolis, EDDB, EDSM, Elite-Forum,Reddit,Store,Support , Engineers, Fuelrats, Galnet, Inara, Ivona, Malics profile, Material trader, Material trader, Neutron plotter, Permits, Road to riches, Thargoid structures, Voiceattack, Twitch status, Sector map, Shipyard, List of Rares]**
-Opens the webpage in the default browser.
+~~Opens the webpage in the default browser.~~

 Pronounce this system. (as it states)
 Where can I find [materials / data]